samishken/terraform-jenkins-small-project/README.md

 - it will then run the user data to wait for this volume,
 - then create a file system, install Jenkins on it.

+> Once "terraform apply" is completed:
+>> - run "ps aux | grep jenkins" to see if jenkins completely installed.

 ### key file </br>
 Inside 'instance.tf' there is a data souce which will gives us the ubuntu-bionic-18.04 image.
 We will this AMI as our AWS instance resource.